JustinGoheen/lightning-pod-archive/README.md

 ## Suggested use

-This template is mostly for distributed teams who can benefit from a tool like Gitpod.
-Individuals who wish to share open source work can use this template as a guideline for creating reproducible projects.
+This template is mostly for teams and individuals who can benefit from a tool like Gitpod in creating reproducible development environments.
 Use of Gitpod is not required for individuals who do not fit into one of those two categories; these individuals can still benefit from forking the repo as a template and simply removing the `.gitpod.yml` file from the project directory.

 > It is not recommended to start a Grid Session from within a Gitpod Workspace; doing so may accrue compute hours in both platforms.